This PDF is the current document as it appeared on Public Inspection on 09/18/2012 at 08:45 am.

-In accordance with the provisions of section 1413 of the Safe Drinking Water Act (SDWA), 42 U.S.C.
-300g-2, and 40 CFR 142.13, public notice is hereby given that the state of Colorado has revised its Public Water System Supervision (PWSS) Program by adopting federal regulations for the Ground Water Rule that correspond to the National Primary Drinking Water Regulations (NPDWR) in 40 CFR parts 141 and 142.
-The EPA has completed its review of this revision in accordance with the SDWA and proposes to approve Colorado's primacy revision for the Ground Water Rule.
+In accordance with the provisions of Section 1413 of the Safe Drinking Water Act (SDWA), 42 U.S.C.
+300g-2, public notice is hereby given that the state of Colorado has revised its Public Water System Supervision (PWSS) Program by adopting regulations for the Long Term 2 Enhanced Surface Water Treatment Rule and the Stage 2 Disinfectants and Disinfection Byproducts Rule that correspond to the National Primary Drinking Water Regulations (NPDWR).
+The EPA has completed its review of this revision in accordance with the SDWA and proposes to approve Colorado's primacy revision for the Long Term 2 Enhanced Surface Water Treatment Rule and the Stage 2 Disinfectants and Disinfection Byproducts Rule.

-Any member of the public is invited to submit written comments and/or request a public hearing on this determination by April 2, 2012.
+Any member of the public is invited to submit written comments and/or request a public hearing on this determination by [insert date 30 days after publication in the Federal Register].
 Please see SUPPLEMENTARY INFORMATION, Item C, for details.
-Should no timely and appropriate request for a hearing be received, and the Regional Administrator (RA) does not elect to hold a hearing on his own motion, this determination shall become effective April 2, 2012.
+Should no timely and appropriate request for a hearing be received, and the Regional Administrator (RA) does not elect to hold a hearing on his own motion, this determination shall become effective October 19, 2012.
 If a public hearing is requested and granted, then this determination shall not become effective until such time following the hearing as the RA issues an order affirming or rescinding this action.

 Written comments and requests for a public hearing should be addressed to: James B. Martin, Regional Administrator, c/o Robert Clement, Drinking Water Unit (8P-W-DW), U.S. EPA, Region 8, 1595 Wynkoop Street, Denver, CO 80202-1129.